WHAT IS PELVIC ORGAN PROLAPSE?

 Below are a few suggestions that may make living with the prolapse a little easier:

-- Do pelvic floor exercises.These help prevent prolapse but can also strengthen weakened muscles, and aid recovery after surgical treatment.
-Kegel exercises target the muscles around the vagina, urethra and the muscles used to stop a stream of urine.
+- Pelvic floor exercises.These exercises help prevent prolapse but can also strengthen weakened muscles, and aid recovery after surgical treatment.
+Kegel exercises target the muscles around the vagina, urethra, as well as the muscles that are used to stop a stream of urine.

 - Prevent or correct constipation by eating a high fiber diet.